PhMajerus/FIGfonts/README.md

 ---

--- Philippe Majerus, October 2024 to February 2026
+-- Philippe Majerus, October 2024 to March 2026

 ---